I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

-I hadn’t really explored T206 unopened packs before and the listing triggered me to do some research into the topic.
+I hadn’t explored T206 unopened packs before, and the listing triggered me to research the topic.

-Please let me know if you have any packs that might be of interest.
+Please let me know if you have any packs that might interest you.
 Feel free to email me at chris@allvintagecards.com

 History Of T206 Issuance and Pack Details